January 1 – 10

 Exhibition entitled “The Creation of a Ballet”, displaying Kay’s set and costume designs for the stage and movie versions of Don Quixote with the The Australian Ballet; included in the exhibition are designs on loan from the National Gallery of Australia which acquired them from Kay in 1982/83 , and some of the life-size costumes worn during performances; venue Performing Arts Museum, Victorian Arts Centre, Melbourne (now Arts Centre Melbourne).
 Coinciding with the occasion, the Museum publishes six of Kay’s costume drawings in postcard format.
 He donates a mezzotint-cum-lithograph of his set design for Métaboles to the Museum and the model of the movie version of Don Quixote to the The Australian Ballet Society.

 March 17 – contract date

-Peter Grimes; opera; assignment scenery, costumes, properties and special effects; to be directed by John Copley; intended for the Victoria State Opera Company; to be performed at the State Theatre and under the auspices of the Victorian Arts Centre, Melbourne. – The first performance is to be given during the week beginning July 22, 1985.
+Peter Grimes; opera; assignment sets, costumes, properties and special effects; to be directed by John Copley; intended for the Victoria State Opera Company; to be performed at the State Theatre and under the auspices of the Victorian Arts Centre, Melbourne. – The first performance is to be given during the week beginning July 22, 1985.
 Later in 1984 or early 1985 the Victoria State Opera abandons the production.
 Kay gets as far as designing what appears to be a permanent set serving all acts9.

 For the Australian Ballet’s revival of Don Quixote, to be staged in 1986, Kay submits seven vibrantly coloured sketches – one for each act and scene, respectively.
 In an accompanying letter, addressed to Gielgud, he writes: “I feel it would work well and make a good surround – formal enough to suit the existing costumes.”
-However, due to the Company’s “financial strictures” Kay’s new scenery is not to be realized10.
+However, due to the Company’s “financial strictures” Kay’s new sets is not to be realized10.

 April 18 – 19